Champs-Élysées–Clemenceau station: Platforms

+Bus connections

+The station is served by bus lines 42, 73, and 93 of the RATP Bus Network and by lines N11 and N24 of the Noctilien night bus service.

 Nearby

-North of the station is the Théâtre Marigny and the Élysée Palace.
+North of the station is the Théâtre Marigny and the Élysée Palace, the official residence of the President of France.
 Towards the top of the Champs-Élysées is the Carré Marigny, an outdoor philatelic market.
 Erected along the outside of Place Clemenceau are statues of victorious world leaders involved in the two world wars: Georges Clemenceau, Charles de Gaulle and Winston Churchill.
 To the west of the station is the Théâtre du Rond-Point.
+To the southwest is the German Embassy.

 To the south of the station are: